payout-one/developers/docs/payout-id/identity-verification.md

 - bank_account_iban
 - identity_verification_failed

-In case of AML, those attributes are also included in signature:
+In case of AML, those attributes are also included in signature, they are added at the end of signed string:

 - aml_requested,
 - aml_request_failed,